 The definition of patience is the capacity to accept or tolerate delay, trouble or suffering without getting angry or upset.
 It’s the willingness to stay focused as you move ahead one step at a time.

-God is working a greater work in you and that takes time but as we wait patiently God promises to bless us.
+God is working a greater work in you and that takes time but as we wait patiently God promises his presence and his blessings.

 But let patience have its perfect work, that you may be perfect and complete, lacking nothing.
 James 1:4

 Finally, everyone is struggling with something but not everyone is brave enough to talk about it.
 You really need to know that you are not alone!
 Not only do you have the Lord to help you but more than likely you have friends and family who can be there for you.
 I know that some of you don’t and I’m sure that’s very painful.
 Pray that God brings healing and relationships.
 Some have found encouragement in online support groups.

 You are not alone!
 You are not the only one going through a difficult time.
 This will not last forever!
 You can do this!
 You will get through this!